RoelofBerg/limeregpkg/readme.txt

 Upload to website.
 Upload to debian:
+Prepare a Debian system as written in debian-science/readme.txt cd ~/debian-science/limereg
+Download above created tarball to ~/Downloads
-In the virtualbox debian virtual machine cd ~/debian-science/limereg) Update the version information inside all tests in debian/tests/* In debian repo call: git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all
+Create a new entry in the file 'debian/changelog' Enter the 'New upstream release' marker as you can see in V 1.4.1 Update the version information inside all tests in debian/tests/* and debian/rules save files and commit to git
+In debian repo call:
+git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all